Schedule a Call

 By building a strong bridge between the school and the home, Fly Five’s School-to-Home Connection reinforces the importance of SEL and provides a shared language for a child’s entire educational community to speak.
 The School-to-Home Connection encourages SEL practice in all contexts of a child’s life and gives parents the skills they need, even if they are unfamiliar with SEL, to help their child’s SEL skills grow (McClelland, Tominey, Schmitt & Duncan 2017).

-Each week, teachers can send an email or print copy of the School-to-Home Connection newsletter.
-The newsletter contains developmentally-appropriate, collaborative activities that are aligned with the week’s lesson.
-The newsletter delivers the following activities:
+Each week, teachers can send an email or print a copy of the School-to-Home Connection toolkit, which is jam-packed with developmentally appropriate, collaborative activities aligned with the week’s lesson.

 Dinner Discussion offers parents and guardians thoughtful questions and relevant tips for a guided conversation with their child about the SEL theme of the week.
 The open-ended questions allow students to think deeply about why their SEL skills are important and draw conclusions based on their experiences.
 The tips give parents and guardians clear, encouraging language to foster a meaningful discussion and positively reinforce a student’s classroom learning in the context of the home.